-In this work, we study the problem of finding minimal-time collision-free paths for curvature-constrained systems with variable speed.
-Curvature constraints are prevalent in a variety of systems (see, e.g., [1], [2], [3], [4]).
-Unfortunately, determining whether a collision-free curvature-constrained path exists is NP-hard even for a planar system [5].
-As a result, this continuous problem can be discretized into a graph data structure using sampling-based [6] or search-based approaches [7], which is then queried to obtain a discrete path representing a curvature-constrained solution in the continuous space.
+In this work, we study the problem of computing minimal-time collision-free paths for curvature-constrained systems with variable speed.
+Curvature constrains are prevalent in a variety of systems (see, e.g. [2], [3], [4], [5]).
+Unfortunately, determining whether a collision-free curvature-constrained path exists is NP-hard even for a planar system [6].
+As a result, this continuous problem is typically discretized into a graph data structure using sampling-based [7] or search-based approaches [8], which is then queried to obtain a discrete path representing a curvature-constrained solution in the continuous space.
 The graph's vertices correspond to robot configurations (i.e., d-dimensional points that uniquely describe the robot's position and orientation) and edges correspond to local motions taken by the robot.